MicrosoftDocs/cloud-adoption-framework/docs/strategy/balance-competing-priorities.md

 ## Balance during the strategy phase

 The core objective of the Strategy methodology is to develop alignment among stakeholders.
-After it's defined, that aligned strategic position drives behavior throughout each of the methodologies to ensure that technical decisions align with desired business outcomes.
-Fostering alignment among stakeholders creates a common set competing priorities: *depth of justification* versus *time to business impact*.
+After it's defined, the aligned strategic position drives behavior throughout each of the methodologies to ensure that technical decisions align with desired business outcomes.
+Fostering alignment among stakeholders creates a common set of competing priorities: *depth of justification* versus *time to business impact*.

 **Competing priorities:**

 - **Depth of justification:** Stakeholders often want a deep financial analysis and full business justification before they're comfortable with aligning to a strategic direction.
 Unfortunately, that level of analysis might require an extended time period to allow for data collection and analysis.
 - **Time to business impact:** Conversely, stakeholders are often held accountable for delivering business outcomes within defined timeframes.
 Time-consuming analysis and assessment can put those outcomes at risk before the technical work even begins.

 **Minimum scope:** Finding the correct balance requires stakeholder discussions early in the process.
 The Strategy methodology suggests limiting the scope of alignment during this early effort.
 In the suggested approach, stakeholders focus on aligning around a set of core motivations, measurable outcomes, and a high-level business justification.
-Stakeholders should then quickly commit to a small number of initial projects or pilots to drive required learning opportunities.
+Stakeholders should then quickly commit to a few initial projects or pilots to drive required learning opportunities.

 **Expanded scope example:** If the initial business analysis indicates a high risk of negatively affecting the business, stakeholders might need to slow down and more cautiously evaluate a deeper analysis during business justification.